ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 - a DigitalOcean account
 - a "Legacy API v1" Client ID and API key (https://cloud.digitalocean.com/generate_api_key)
+- an "API v2" token
+  (Used for updating the kernel of the droplets).
 - an ssh-key registered with the AWS account.

 .. code-block:: yaml